 Alt Text

 The final aspect of Frugality is that of conserving our own wellness: at least wellness of body, likely wellness of mind, and possibly even wellness of spirit.
 Gizmo Green addresses primarily chemical aspects of wellness, such as the use of low-VOC building materials and proper ventilation to remove indoor pollutants.
 The New Urbanism addresses physical wellness by encouraging walking, and also wellness of mind by allowing for the creation of community again.
 Living traditions fulfill a broad range of wellness roles too comprehensive to list here that can best be encapsulated within the notion of engaging each person in a living process of achieving a sustainable way of life.

 Frugality, as the last foundation of sustainable buildings is considered the entirety of sustainability by many in the popular green movement.
 This is unfortunate.
-Not only is Frugality only one of eight foundations of sustainable places and sustainable buildings, but it is only partially addressed by Gizmo Green today, as illustrated above.
+Not only is Frugality only one of twelve foundations of sustainable places, sustainable buildings, and sustainable societies, but it is only partially addressed by Gizmo Green today, as described above.

+Alt Text